JdGithub0112/jdportfolio/README.md

-**Hey there** - my name is Jordan and I'm a Senior Analyst at Salesforce.
-Below are a few projects that I have worked on.
+**Hi there!** - my name is Jordan and I'm a Senior Data Analyst at Salesforce.
+Below are a few python projects that I have worked on.

 My passion in life is to folow a journney of continuous learning, both of myself and the world around me.
 I'd be happy to discuss my work experience and/or personal projects further - feel free to reach out to me on LinkedIn.
 My resume is also available if you'd like to know more about my education and work history.